October 17, 2014 - ARCA SPACE CORPORATION was established in US

 Air Strato was powered by four electrical engines.
 Two supplementary engines were added in order to shorten the take-off distance.
 Other additions ware suspensions installed on main and forward landing gear.
 The right landing gear suspension was damaged at touch down.

 "The aircraft had only 10 percent of the batteries intended for the commercial version so we had to add ballast to simulate take-off weight.
 We also added two more electrical motors to increase thrust, needed on the rough ground to decrease take-off distance that, combined with the landing gear suspension, provided for a smooth taxi and take-off on rough terrain.
 It took less than 30 m to lift into the air at maximum thrust.
 Also we were impressed by the aircraft's rate of climb." - Teodor Diaconu, ARCA flight dynamics engineer.

 Air Strato is a high altitude electrical powered unmanned aerial vehicle.
-It can reach altitudes of above 18 km and has an autonomy of 7 hours on internal batteries and 3 days using solar panels.
+It can reach altitudes of above 18 km and has an autonomy of 7 hours on internal batteries and up to 3 days using solar panels.
 It can carry a variable payload up to 30 kg consisting of surveillance equipment or other scientific instruments.

-ARCA, Air Strato UAV tests on rough ground
+February 19, 2014 - Air Strato-0001, tests on rough ground

 Air Strato is a high altitude electrical powered unmanned aerial vehicle.
 It can reach altitudes of 18 km and has an autonomy of 7 hours on internal batteries and 3 days using solar panels.
 In can carry a payload of 30 kg consisting of surveillance equipment or other scientific instruments.
 A commercial version will be available for purchase.
-In Romania it will be available to private individuals and enterprises only.

 The aircraft is named Air Strato and is part of a larger UAV family that will carry out various missions for ARCA and our partners.
 The first prototype is completed and is already in testing.